Get the ArenaCoach Desktop App

 What is the best Restoration Druid composition in 3v3?

-The highest win rate 3v3 composition for Restoration Druid is with Fury Warrior and Elemental Shaman, running a 62.5% win rate across 16 matches among high-rated players.
+The highest win rate 3v3 composition for Restoration Druid this season is with Fire Mage and Outlaw Rogue, running a 56.2% win rate across 89 matches.

 What are the hardest matchups for Restoration Druid?

-Beast Mastery Hunter is currently the most difficult matchup for Restoration Druid in Solo Shuffle based on win rate data from high-rated play.
-On the other hand, Discipline Priest is one of the most favorable matchups.
+Preservation Evoker is currently the most difficult matchup for Restoration Druid in Solo Shuffle based on this season's win rate data.
+On the other hand, Havoc Demon Hunter is one of the most favorable matchups.

 What are Restoration Druid's strengths and weaknesses in arena?

-Restoration Druid performs best against ranged (57.7% win rate) and is weakest against melee (57.4%).
-The matchup spread is wide, with a large gap between best and worst.
+Restoration Druid performs best against ranged (50% win rate) and is weakest against melee (48.7%).
+The matchup spread is tight, with little gap between best and worst.

 How many viable compositions does Restoration Druid have?

-Restoration Druid has 3 different 3v3 compositions above 50% win rate, ranking 23 of 30 specs with winning comps.
-Limited 3v3 comp variety.
+Restoration Druid has 69 different 3v3 compositions above 50% win rate, ranking 10 of 34 specs with winning comps.

 What is the typical rating for Restoration Druid players?